-Whether you're looking to shed the Christmas pounds, or you are just on a mission to eat better this year then here are a few of the best dieting apps to help you.
+Whether you're looking to shed some winter weight, get ready for warmer weather, or you are just on a mission to eat better this year, then here are a few of the best dieting apps to help you.

-MyFitnessPal is a free calorie counting app that features a food database of over 5 million foods.
+MyFitnessPal is a free calorie counting app that features a food database of millions of foods.
 When you first set it up, you'll need to enter some information about yourself including your date of birth, weight and height, as well as your goal weight and how much you want to lose each week.

 The app then creates a custom plan for you, providing you with a calorie goal to work towards, which appears on the top of the diary page where you add your food, exercise and water intake.
 As you add, you'll see the food calories being deducted and the exercise calories added so it's easy to keep track.

 MyFitnessPal is great for those who don't want to pay the monthly fees that services like Weight Watchers and Slimming World charge, but it is also useful for those on diets such as the 5:2 where calorie counting is essential.
-One of the best things about MyFitnessPal is that it links to a variety of fitness platforms like Withings and Fitbit, allowing you to keep track of your exercise and food in one place.
+One of the best things about MyFitnessPal is that it links to a variety of fitness platforms like Withings and Fitbit, allowing you to keep track of your exercise and food in one place and there is a Premium offering too for those that want to count macros.

 Diet Point - Weight Loss